rczulch/hse-cv-pytock/ReadMe.md

 >Without special tricks, the interaction between these components occurs only at the command of the browser or the user.

 I was curious what it would take to synchronize shared backend access with real-time updates, and the **pytock** architecture is oriented towards making it feasible.
 In particular, the `Tables` and `Bookings` classes make use of the streamlit shared resource cache with change detection and propagation.
 It was a bit tricky to implement but the result is gratifying.

+### A Note on Walk-In (ad hoc) Bookings

+The assignment description states:

+>There must also be a function of taking a table if guests came to the restaurant without a booking.

+Because our date/time model is "timeless" and we don't know when the bookings will actually become active in real life, I chose to make walk-in bookings a separate "layer" above the reservations.
+Because they are separate you can take a table for a walk-in even if it has a reservation, and you can make a reservation for a table that currently has a walk-in.
+The UI shows both for table status.